 |A ‘zine, a game, or a short play or film||A series of blog/Instagram posts||A public engagement event or resource|

-What are the benefits of the Student Research Portfolio?
+What are the benefits of the Interdisciplinary Arts Research Project?

 - you will work in an inter-disciplinary group with students from across the Faculty of Arts - a chance to make new connections and experience different approaches to learning/researching

 - develop transferable skills such as resilience and teamworking skills

 - learn about public engagement and expand your digital skillset

 - experiences a series of talks and workshops to help with your project and deepen your understanding of important elements of academia/university life, e.g. using archives, public engagement, digital output, project management